-If you have staff aged between 22 and state pension age, you’ll need to check each time you pay them after your duties start date whether their earnings are over £192 a week (£833 a month).
+If you have staff aged between 22 and up to state pension age, you’ll need to check each time you pay them after your duties start date whether their earnings are over £192 a week (£833 a month).
 If their earnings are over this amount, you’ll need to provide a pension scheme for them.
-This includes anyone who starts working for you after your duties start date or staging date as well.
+This includes anyone who starts working for you after your duties start date as well.

 Use our online tool to understand the specific steps you need to take.